for me started with the Coca Cola Bottlers Club... After

 character by the name of Pickhover who knew where

 stacks of gramophone records for the borrowing.
 He became Chief

 Announcer and between us we managed to do a reasonable job as

 engineers, copywriters, announcers, salesman, accountants and anything

 else that has to be done around a Broadcast Station.

-It seemed acceptable to the Radio Inspector who gave his blessing to
+It seemed acceptable to the Radio Inspector who gave his

 the use of 6 watts in a suburban back yard on a temporary basis.
 Now